bpatra/personal-blog/_posts/2014-06-01-tools-for-javascript-tdd-with-visual-studio.md

 This piece of code is very basic Jasmine syntax for a test suite.
 We assert the values of the factorial function for the two corner cases where the input is 0 and 1 and we also test the situation with n=5.
 Remark also that we have a test which asserts that an exception is thrown when a non positive value is passed to the function.
 We have not covered this situation with the snippet above, consequently, we expect this test to fail...
 Remark that all the needed references to js files are handled with <em>///<reference</em> of Visual Studio.
 By the way, we benefit from Visual Studio Intellisense here.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/intellisense.jpg' title="The javascript Intellisense with Visual Studio" caption="The javascript Intellisense with Visual Studio" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/intellisense.jpg' caption="The javascript Intellisense with Visual Studio" %}

 In the next screen shot, we run the&nbsp;tests with the Visual Studio Test Explorer&nbsp;that is compatible with Jasmine thanks to Chutzpah.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/runallonefailure.jpg' title="Run all our test with the Visual Studio test explorer.
-As expected we encounter a failure." caption="Run all our test with the Visual Studio test explorer.
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/runallonefailure.jpg' caption="Run all our test with the Visual Studio test explorer.
 As expected we encounter a failure." %}

 If we were in the situation where we do not know what is going wrong (which is often the case) we would need to debug the test.
 Unfortunately, like Resharper, you cannot debug the test directly in VisualStudio, the debugger does not attach well.
 Even Chutzpah creator does not know <em>how <a href="http://stackoverflow.com/questions/12561362/how-do-i-debug-my-javascript-that-is-being-executed-by-chutzpah-phantomjs">we would do that</a>,</em> so I believe we will have to wait to debug javascript test as easily as we debug .NET within visual studio.
 Then, we will have to debug with a web browser.
 However, Chutzpah creates the webpage for bootstrapping your failing test.
 So just by clicking in Open in browser you will have the web page loaded and a link to run the failing test within the browser (see screenshots below).

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/openinbrowser.jpg' title="Chutzpah Visual Studio extension creates web page for running/debugging tests in the web browser." caption="Chutzpah Visual Studio extension creates web page for running/debugging tests in the web browser." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/openinbrowser.jpg' caption="Chutzpah Visual Studio extension creates web page for running/debugging tests in the web browser." %}

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/debuginbrowser.jpg' title="Then the debugging sessions happens in your browser (here Chrome).
-Clicking again the links reexecute the tests." caption="Then the debugging sessions happens in your browser (here Chrome).
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/debuginbrowser.jpg' caption="Then the debugging sessions happens in your browser (here Chrome).
 Clicking again the links reexecute the tests." %}

 Now, we do have all the material for editing efficiently tests in Visual Studio.
 Let us have a few words for running the test using the command line on the server.
 Personally, I embed the Chutzaph runner in a&nbsp;<em>/build</em> directory within my sources and executes the following Powershell script.